-1. Each Contracting Party shall allow tariffs for scheduled air services to be established by each airline based upon commercial consideration in the marketplace, intervention by the Parties shall be limited to:

-a) Prevention of unreasonably discriminatory tariffs or practices;
+- 1. Each Contracting Party shall allow tariffs for scheduled air services to be established by each airline based upon commercial considerations in the marketplace.
+Intervention by the Parties shall be limited to: - a) prevention of unreasonably discriminatory tariffs or practices; - b) protection of consumers from tariffs that are unreasonably high or restrictive due to

-b) Protection of consumers from tariffs that are unreasonably high or restrictive due to the abuse of a dominant position or to concerted practices among air carriers; and c) Protection of airlines from tariffs that are artificially low due to direct or indirect governmental subsidy or support.

-2. Tariffs for scheduled international air services between the territories of the Contracting Parties may be required to be notified.
+- the abuse of a dominant position or to concerted practices among airlines; and - c) protection of airlines from tariffs that are artificially low due to direct or indirect governmental subsidy or support. - 2.
+Tariffs for scheduled international air services between the territories of the Contracting Parties shall not be required to be filed.
+Notwithstanding the foregoing, the airlines of the Contracting Parties shall continue to provide immediate access, on request, to information on historical, existing, and proposed tariffs to the aeronautical authorities of the Contracting Parties in a manner and format acceptable to those aeronautical authorities.

-Article 10 Commercial representation and activities
+COMMERCIAL REPRESENTATION AND ACTIVITIES

-1. The airlines designated by each Contracting Party shall be allowed:

-a) To establish in the territory of the other Contracting Party offices for the promotion of air transportation and sale of air tickets as well as, in accordance with the legislation of such other Contracting Party, other facilities required for the provision of air transportation.

-b) To bring in and maintain in the territory of the other Contracting Party in accordance with the legislation of such other Contracting Party relating to entry residence and employment managerial, sales, technical, operational and other specialist staff required for the provision of air transportation; and c) In the territory of the other Contracting Party to engage directly and, at the airlines discretion, through its agents in the sale of air transportation.
+- 1. The airlines designated by each Contracting Party shall be allowed: - a) to establish in the territory of the other Contracting Party offices for the promotion of air transportation and sale of air tickets as well as, in accordance with the legislation of such other Contracting Party, other facilities required for the provision of air transportation; - b) to bring in and maintain in the territory of the other Contracting Party in accordance with the legislation of such other Contracting Party relating to entry, residence and employment managerial, sales, technical, operational and other specialist staff required for the provision of air transportation; and - c) in the territory of the other Contracting Party to engage directly and, at the airlines discretion, through its agents in the sale of air transportation.

-2. The competent authorities of each Contracting Party will take all necessary steps to ensure that the representation of the airlines designated by the other Contracting Party may exercise their activities in an orderly manner.

-3. The airlines designated by each Contracting Party shall have the right to sell, in the territory of the other Contracting Party, air transportation and any person shall be free to purchase such transportation in the currency of that territory or in freely convertible currencies of other countries in accordance with the foreign exchange regulations in force.
+- 2. The competent authorities of each Contracting Party will take all necessary steps to ensure that the representation of the airlines designated by the other Contracting Party may exercise their activities in an orderly manner. - 3.
+The airlines designated by each Contracting Party shall have the right to sell, in the territory of the other Contracting Party, air transportation and any person shall be free to purchase such transportation in the currency of that territory or in freely convertible currencies of other states in accordance with the foreign exchange regulations in force.